 LB also enjoyed his ribs and sides and we began discussing whether they had barbecue in Poland (Jack’s homeland).
 They don’t, at least,not like this.
 Just think, what a waste with all that Polish sausageto cook up.

 We also discussed whether either of us had ever had what we considered“bad” barbecue and concluded that we probably hadn’t.
 That even bad barbecue was still pretty good.
 I have never met a barbecue that Ididn’t like really.
 I mean you slap some delicious pig or cow on agrill with flavorful wood smoldering underneath and flavor it withsome spices and slather it with sauce and it’s hard to go wrong.
 Iknow I am going back for a turkey leg and potato salad real soon.

-The barbecue at the Rib Shack doesn’t even come close to falling into that questionable gray area; it’s clearly on the good side.
+The barbecue at the BBQ Heaven doesn’t even come close to falling into that questionable gray area; it’s clearly on the good side.
 In fact, you could even say it’s Golden.